Search Programs

 If nursing animals back to health and helping veterinarians to care for those animals sounds like a career worth considering, then you might consider becoming a veterinary technician (or vet tech).
 Researching veterinary technician schools in Nevada is a great place to start.

-The U.S. Bureau of Labor Statistics (BLS) projects that there will be a much higher growth rate for the vet tech career—16 percent from 2019 to 2029—than for all occupations combined during the same period (4 percent).
+The U.S. Bureau of Labor Statistics (BLS 2023) projects that there will be a much higher growth rate for the vet tech career—21 percent from 2022 to 2032—than for all occupations combined during the same period (3 percent).
 Becoming a veterinary technician can offer stability as well as a worthwhile career helping furry, scaly, and other types of creatures.

 Read on to discover AVMA-accredited vet tech programs in Nevada, including details on coursework and local salaries.